luiscoco/MicroServices_dotNET8_CRUD_WebAPI-Azure-PostgreSQL/README.md

 // Initialize the database and create the table if it doesn't exist var connectionString = builder.Configuration.GetConnectionString("DefaultConnection");
 await InitializeDatabaseAsync(connectionString);
+await InitializeProcedureAsync(connectionString); // Create the procedure if it doesn't exist

 // Configure the HTTP request pipeline. if (app.Environment.IsDevelopment())